Liang-Hsuan/CommerceHub-OrderManager/README.md

 # CommerceHub-OrderManager
-A software that manage order from CommerceHub
+##A software that manage order from CommerceHub | my second C# program

-## Haven't finished yet
+Haven't finished yet